Artifacts#

 This is an appropriate artifact on top of which write analyses, such as a taint analysis.

-This artifact is an MLIR module with one function for each function defined in the binary.
+This artifact contains a C function for each function in the input program.